jewelsofthought/neshama/site/posts/parashot/Bereishit.md

 <figure class='quote'>
   <p>
     <b>בראשית ברא:</b> <i>In the beginning of G-d's creation of</i>.
 This verse calls for a Midrashic interpretation because, according to its simple interpretation, the vowelisation of the word <b>בָּרָ֣א</b>, should be different.
 It teaches us that the sequence of the Creation as written is impossible, ... but if you wish to explain it according to its simple meaning, explain it thus: "At the beginning of the creation of heaven and earth, the earth was astonishing with emptiness and darkness...and G-d said, 'Let there be light.'"
-But Scripture did not come to teach the sequence of the Creation, to say that these came first, for if it came to teach this, it should have written: “At first (<b>בָּרִאשׁוֹנָה</b>) He created the heavens and the earth,” for there is no <b>רֵאשִׁית</b> in Scripture that is not connected to the following word,  [i.e., in the construct state] like (ibid.
-27:1): “In the beginning of (<b>בְּרֵאשִית</b>) the reign of Jehoiakim” ; (below 10:10) “the beginning of (<b>רֵאשִׁית</b>) his reign”; (Deut.
-18:4) “the first (<b>רֵאשִׁית</b>) of your corn.”
+But Scripture did not come to teach the sequence of the Creation, to say that these came first, for if it came to teach this, it should have written: "At first (<b>בָּרִאשׁוֹנָה</b>) He created the heavens and the earth," for there is no <b>רֵאשִׁית</b> in Scripture that is not connected to the following word,  [i.e., in the construct state] like (ibid.
+27:1): "In the beginning of (<b>בְּרֵאשִית</b>) the reign of Jehoiakim" ; (below 10:10) "the beginning of (<b>רֵאשִׁית</b>) his reign"; (Deut.
+18:4) "the first (<b>רֵאשִׁית</b>) of your corn."
 Here too, you say <b>בְּרֵאשִׁית בָּרָא אלֹהִים</b>, like <b>בְּרֵאשִׁית בְּרֹא</b>, in the beginning of creating.
-Now if you say that it came to teach that these (i.e., heaven and earth) were created first, and that its meaning is: In the beginning of all, He created these&ndash;and that there are elliptical verses that omit one word, ... and it does not explain that [it means] telling the end of a matter from the beginning of a matter-if so, (if you say that Scripture indicates the order of creation) be astounded at yourself, for the water preceded, as it is written: “and the spirit of God hovered over the face of the water,” and Scripture did not yet disclose when the creation of water took place!
+Now if you say that it came to teach that these (i.e., heaven and earth) were created first, and that its meaning is: In the beginning of all, He created these&ndash;and that there are elliptical verses that omit one word, ... and it does not explain that [it means] telling the end of a matter from the beginning of a matter-if so, (if you say that Scripture indicates the order of creation) be astounded at yourself, for the water preceded, as it is written: "and the spirit of God hovered over the face of the water," and Scripture did not yet disclose when the creation of water took place!
 From this you learn that the water preceded the earth.
 Moreover, the heavens were created from fire and water.
 Perforce, you must admit that Scripture did not teach us anything about the sequence of the earlier and the later [acts of creation]
   </p>
   <figcaption>&mdash;(Rashi)</figcaption>
 </figure>